Cool-Cole/ChaCha/README.md

 # TODO
 * Have it encrypt files
 * Put the cipher state into a struct
+* Clean up code and turn this into a proper lib

 # Sources
 Here are a list of refrences that I used to guide me along with their accompanying liscense.
 I try not to copy paste code.